LMare/lightning-playground/README.md

 Go to : http://localhost:3000/

 ### First launch
-To use the lnd fonctionality, you will need at least 2 lnd nodes with a wallet :
+To use the lnd fonctionalities, you will need at least 2 lnd nodes with a wallet :
 ```bash
 docker exec -it lnd1 lncli --network=simnet create
 docker exec -it lnd2 lncli --network=simnet create